ThatOpen/engine_docs/docs/components/getting-started.md

 <iframe src="https://ifcjs.github.io/components/src/core/SimpleScene/index.html"></iframe>

 Cool, right?
 But of course, as you can imagine, there's a long way between this simple app and a full-fledged BIM application.
 If you need some guidance in your journey to discover all the components that we offer, check out the [tutorial paths](tutorial-paths.md).
 If you want to know more about components, keep reading! 👇

+## Tools

+Components are great, and soon you will learn how to use the ones in this library and create your own components.
+However, BIM applications are complex, and the components have several limitations:

+- **Cloud-native behavior**: we want to democratize BIM software, and for that it is imperative that software can be easily shared between applications through the cloud.

+- **Globally availability**: BIM applications have many parts, and in many occasions we will need to access logic from several places in our app easily and in a decoupled manner.

+- **Lifecycle management**: 3D applications need to be able to update their parts at every frame.
+In addition, Three.js applications need to manage memory to ensure that we don't have memory leaks, especially when using technologies like React, Angular, etc.

+For this reason we have created a special type of component that is capable of all this and more: the **Tools**.
+Don't worry, in the tutorials of these docs you will learn how to use the [tools provided by the library](../Tutorials/ToolsComponent.mdx) and how to [create your own tools](creating-components.md) and share them through That Open Platform.

 ## Compatibility